Skip to content

 Recommended by: Eniko, Travel Hacker Girl

-Lymington is a pretty coastal town on the Solent.
+Lymington is a pretty, coastal town on the Solent.
 Sailing is very popular in the area, so there are many beautiful marinas in the town.
-Some of them also offer kayak rentals.
-Children love The Lymington Sea Water Swimming Baths in the town.
-The inflatable playground provides hours of entertainment for the whole family.
+Some also offer kayak rentals.
+Children love The Lymington Sea Water Swimming Baths in the town, home to an inflatable playground that’s fun for the whole family.

 16. Isle of Wight